 This resource has been A member of The Open Sanctuary Project’s staff has given this resource a full review and provided updates where necessary. by a member of The Open Sanctuary Project team as of August 11, 2023.

 Building empathy for A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. is not just an exercise of the mind, but of the body as well.
 In our resource “Fostering Empathy Towards Farmed Animals”, we emphasize the importance of a form of empathy-building that involves physically moving through the identity and experience of another.
 In this lesson plan, we incorporate this type of imaginative role-play and ground it in detailed observation of caregiving staff and sanctuary residents to help learners come to a closer understanding of the experiences, feelings, and needs of farmed animals.
 The ultimate goals of this lesson are to help shape human identities that are based in empathy and to offer participants another way to feel empowered to believe they can take ameliorative action for farmed animals.

 Below, you will find a form to fill out to receive this lesson plan.
 This lesson plan is the second part of a multi-part sanctuary education program for early elementary-age children.
-It can be used by sanctuary educators and representatives as a stand-alone lesson or as part of a long-term program.
-The two remaining lesson plans for early elementary-age will be released in sequential order as they are created.
+It can be used by sanctuary educators and representatives as a stand-alone lesson or as part of a long-term program with Early Elementary Lessons One, Three, and Four.